 - 1 tablespoon of lemon

 - Take 1 1/2 cups of powdered sugar and mix it with 1 tablespoon of lemon juice and 1 tablespoon of milk.
-If you like a stronger lemon flavor, use all lemon juice and no milk.
+For a stronger lemon flavor, use all lemon juice and no milk.

 - Add milk or sugar to make desired thickness.
-You want it to coat the tops of the donuts.
+Coat the tops of the donuts.
 It shouldn’t be very runny but not to thick that you cant dip or spread it on the donut.

 - Top your semi-cooled donuts.

 I haven’t made these with anything other than the pure whey isolate so I’m not sure how it would fair with a different type of protein.
-Vegan protein may change the consistency depending on what the protein is composed of.
 If it is plant based I would try putting in less of the coconut flour or subbing out the majority of it for the plant based protein.
 Again, I haven’t tried this so I am not sure how it would fare.

 ABOUTTIME protein is used in all of my recipes because it is a pure form of whey isolate and they only use the best ingredients.
 I love their Protein and Greek yogurt mix because it has a great serving of probiotics mixed right in.
-Plus it compliments this recipe really well since it is also blueberry flavored.
 I am a HUGE fan of their pancake mix and use it EVERY.SINGLE.DAY.
 No joke!
 If you want to check anything out, remember you can use MMESSY for 15% off but do feel free to use your favorite whey protein.